hrshishym/schematic.js/README.md

 This should draw the example schematic seen at the top of this document.

 ## Contributing
 Contributing to schematic.js is very easy.
 Right now the main focus is to create draw rutines for common electrical components.
-Some suggestions:
+Some suggestions are

 - [ ] Batteries
 - [x] Capacitors, non-polarized